Microsoft-community/Community-website/member/index.md

 | !gstart                 | Starts a giveaway                                                                         |

 ## Frequently Asked Questions
+### Is this server official?
+No, this server is not official.
+It is community-run, it is not run by Microsoft.
+Also none of our moderators are (to the best of our knowledge) affiliated with Microsoft in any way.
+We do have official Microsoft employees in the server, however, but they have joined of their own free will, and not as part of their job.
 ### How do I report something?
 Send a private message to **@Moderators' mail**, found at the top of the members list.
 The message should include as much information as you can reasonably provide.
 If, in the event of any technical issues, the moderators mail bot is not found at the top of the members list, it will be replaced by the moderators, who in this instance only, you may directly message regarding your issue.
 ### I got muted!
 What should I do?
 Think about what you’ve done and wait patiently for the mute to expire.
 If you believe that the mute was unwarranted, message modmail as above and explain clearly and calmly why you believe you shouldn't have been muted.